 Do you use drones?

 Where drones are pretty cool, I don’t use drones on your wedding day.
 I prefer to be able to capture the moments as they’re happening rather than having to take time out to set up my drone and fly up in the air with my head in the clouds and miss what’s happening on the ground.
-If you just have to have a drone there for the day, we can chat about having a second photographer cover that so I don’t miss the personal moments.
+If you just have to have a drone there for the day, we can chat about having one of my offsiders cover that so I don’t miss the personal moments.